 Probably not.
 When there is active violence in a relationship, couples counseling is not recommended.
 Each of you should do your individual sessions first; have recognized your role in the violence; and have made significant changes in your behavior to manage your temper and how you trigger each other.
 Until violence has ceased, couples or even conjoint counseling would not be safe for either of you or for the therapist.

 Yes it is true.
-As a therapist I am a mandatory reporter of suspected child, elderly, and dependent adult abuse.
+As a therapist, I am a mandatory reporter of suspected child, elderly, and dependent adult abuse.
 Sometimes parents hurt their children, physically, verbally, or even sexually, when they get angry, frustrated, and stressed out.
 Sometimes parents don't know how to handle a child that appears to challenge their authority.
 Or perhaps parents have habits that are not conducive to caring for children.
 The list is long.
 I as a therapist, have to and want to make sure that I protect those who cannot protect themselves.
-Likewise, some adults (65 years and older), or those who are dependent on others due some debilitating cause, get subjected to physical, financial, or other kinds of treatment that threaten their wellbeing.
+Likewise, some adults (65 years and older), or those who are dependent on others due to debilitating causes, get subjected to physical, financial, or other kinds of treatment that threaten their wellbeing.
 If I suspect abuse, I report.
 If you, my client, prepare to cause major damage to person or property, I have to report to authorities to keep everybody safe.
 If you threaten to kill yourself and I cannot make sure that you are safe through a third party or your own motivation and actions, I will call 911 to keep you safe.
 Suicidal and homicidal gestures are very often passing "whims" - people feel better the next day if they don't give in to their urge to act.
-And there are a few other issues.
-If you are serious about this, ask me when you first call me.
+And there is the Patriot Act, 2001: if the FBI demands me for your records in the name of terrorism, I have to give them all your records and I am not allowed to tell you about it.